As a recent graduate, you may have an advantage over other job hunters.

 When researching a company, make a point to review its website to learn more about its history and mission.
 Also look for press releases, which could give you insight into the company's recent accomplishments or upcoming plans.

 Learning about industry news can also give you material for your cover letter and interview.
-You might read about recent discoveries, changing laws or mergers that could impact the company.
+You might read about recent breakthroughs, changing laws, or mergers that could impact the company.
 Your reading might even give you some ideas for which companies will be hiring soon.